I’d never realized how wounding these two words could be until after my first-trimester miscarriage.

 “At least you have three other kids,” someone else shared.
 “I’m sure they bring you comfort.”

 As well intended as these statements were, they felt dismissive.
 With them came this sense that others wanted to fix my pain by shifting my focus away from my grief.
-What I found, though,
+What I found, though, was I needed to have my sorrow validated.
+I wanted others to gently come alongside me and allow me to freely mourn in my own way and my own time.

 Maybe you have a friend who’s recently lost a preborn baby.
 If so, what are some other types of statements to avoid?
 Here are a few things not to say to someone grieving a miscarriage.